-E. Finalization
+F. Finalization

-- {109} {113} For in-house projects, once the Engineer has completed the final inspection they shall package the following items together in a manila envelope and submit it to the Water/Sewer Engineering Supervisor. - Memo from PWD Water/Sewer Engineering Supervisor approving final plans & specs.

-- 1 set of mylar drawings (signed & rolled) - 2 sets of prints (1 rolled & 1 folded) - 1 copy of the PGW response letter - 1 copy of the Philadelphia Streets Department paving response letter - 1 copy of the specifications - CD or DVD containing the following electronic documents: specifications in Microsoft Word format, design drawings in AutoCAD or Micro-Station format, GPIS spreadsheet in Microsoft Excel format, engineer's estimate of construction cost in Microsoft Excel format, one copy of each utility response letter in Adobe PDF format - 1 Transmittal of Tracings Form - If GSI work is included, a PWD GSI Design Report as a single PDF.
-Additionally, supporting files in the formats below shall be provided as separate attachments: - Written Report in .DOC or .DOCX format - o GreenIT Data Entry Application Metrics Report in .CSV and .GREENIT formats - o Supporting design calculations and modeling in .XLS or .XLSX format - o Drainage area maps in .PDF and .DWG or .DGN format - For consultant projects, the consultant shall complete the Final Design Package Checklist in Appendix IIIf [97], and include it in the final design package.
+- {109} {113} For in-house projects, once the Engineer has completed the final inspection they shall package the following items together in a manila envelope and submit it to the Water/Sewer Engineering Supervisor. - Memo from PWD Water/Sewer Engineering Supervisor approving final plans & specs. - 1 set of mylar drawings (signed & rolled) - 2 sets of prints (1 rolled & 1 folded) - 1 copy of the PGW response letter - 1 copy of the Philadelphia Streets Department paving response letter - 1 copy of the specifications - CD or DVD containing the following electronic documents: specifications in Microsoft Word format, design drawings in AutoCAD or Micro-Station format, GPIS spreadsheet in Microsoft Excel format, engineer's estimate of construction cost in Microsoft Excel format, one copy of each utility response letter in Adobe PDF format - 1 Transmittal of Tracings Form - If GSI work is included, a PWD GSI Design Report as a single PDF.
+Additionally, supporting files in the formats below shall be provided as separate attachments: - Written Report documenting design approach and assumptions (.PDF) - o GreenIT Data Entry Application Metrics Report (.CSV, .PDF) - "Shared" GreenIT Data Entry Application Project(s) with PWD Project Engineer - o Supporting design calculations and modeling files (XLSX and modeling original files) - Drainage area maps (.PDF, .DWG) - 2.
+For consultant projects, the consultant shall complete the Final Design Package Checklist in Appendix IIIf [97], and include it in the final design package.
 Additionally, the consultant should submit one (1) Letter of Transmittal with the Engineer's estimate.
 The Transmittal of Tracings Form will be prepared by the Water Department Design Branch. - 3.
 The contract package will be forwarded to Projects Control to advertise, bid and award the contract. - 4.
 Consultants should see Section 8 [112] for billing.